named-data/ndn-cxx/docs/manpages/ndn-client.conf.rst

   By default, ``unix:///var/run/nfd.sock`` is used.

   ..note::
-    This value can be overriden using `NDN_CLIENT_TRANSPORT` environment variable.
+    This value can be overridden using `NDN_CLIENT_TRANSPORT` environment variable.

 Key Management
 --------------